boromir674/software-patterns/README.rst

 |

 Overview
 ========

+This repository hosts the open-source code of the Software Patterns project.
+The project's main component is the `software-patterns` python package hosted on Pypi at https://pypi.org/project/software-patterns
+It also features online Documentation hosted at https://software-patterns.readthedocs.io/ and a a public `CI workflow`_ hosted on CircleCI.

+What are Software Design Patterns?

+Software Engineers are employing various designs and solutions to solve their problems.
+The emerging (software) patterns, among the code solutions, targeting reoccuring problems have been studied and formalized in terms of how they are used, what problem they solve and why they are a fit candidate to solve it.
+These code designs, which are frequently found in various code bases, are known as Software Design Patterns.

-This package exposes a set of Python objects (ie Classes) that allow convient usage of common Software Design Patterns.
+The `software-patterns` package exposes a set of Python Classes that allow convient usage of common Software Design Patterns.

-Key features of the package:
+Design Patterns implemented:

 * Notification (aka Broadcast/Listener pattern)
 * Object Pool (aka Memoize)